lecturio/workflows/README.md

  * resolved, option sync
  * deployed
  * close - not implemented
-* OPTION - some goals have addtional options like `resolved`
+* OPTION - some goals have additional options like `resolved`

 ## In progress